Last updated on February 27, 2026

 What if There’s Equipment or Counters on Your Myriad Creature?

-A Myriad copy has all the characteristics of the original creature, including “until end of turn” abilities.
+A myriad copy has all the characteristics of the original creature, including “until end of turn” abilities.
 But any counters, auras, or equipment the creature may have aren’t copied, only the intrinsic properties of the myriad creature.

 Do Myriad Tokens Count as “Declaring Attackers?”